TonyPod/Two-CILs/README.md

 By default, the scripts above use LeNet on CIFAR-100 and ResNet-18 on Group ImageNet.
 You can change the ``COMMON_FLAGS`` if you want to try other settings.

+Also, by default it will run 5 different class orders on CIFAR-100 and 3 different class orders on Group ImageNet, and it may take too much time to finish training.
+For acceleration, you can simply change the ``for i in {1..5}`` to ``for i in {1..1}`` to reduce the number of class orders.

+### 3.2.
+Comparison

 After running all experiments above, you can run the following scripts to show the top-1 accuracy and running time of all methods: